Dorothy Rudd Moore: Awards

-Dorothy Rudd Moore is celebrated for her immense musicianship as a singer and multi-instrumentalist.
+Dorothy Rudd Moore is celebrated for her musicianship as a singer and multi-instrumentalist.

 Works

 Style

 According to the American Composers Alliance, Moore's music is "admired for its high level of artistry and its seriousness of purpose."
 Her song A Little Whimsy (1982) was a response to critics who called her music too serious.
 Moore theorized that being a singer herself gave her insight into how to write well for voice.
-She did not consider herself a fast composer and preferred to have a finished product at a premier, unlike other composers who may return to rework their music.
+She did not consider herself a fast composer and preferred to have a finished product at a premiere, unlike other composers who may return to rework their music.

 From the Dark Tower (1970) is a song cycle written for Hilda Harris, a mezzo-soprano of critical acclaim in opera.
 It was later recorded and released by Performance Records.
 There are eight songs set to poems by black writers including Dream Variation by Langston Hughes and the namesake of the cycle, From the Dark Tower, by Countee Cullen.
 It is performed by voice, cello, and piano.

 Moore's only opera Frederick Douglass premiered on June 28, 1985 at City College of New York with Opera Ebony.
 The artistic director was Benjamin Matthews with conducting by Warren George Wilson, lighting by Ron Burns, and stage direction by Ward Fleming.
 Frederick Douglass and his wife were portrayed by James Butler and Hilda Harris.
 Tim Page called it "not so much an opera as a series of musical meditations on love, death, religion, political oppression and eventual deliverance."